mwengren/catalog-query/README.md

 -o | --output : The name an output file to write results to (CSV format for all actions currently).
 Will default to a
         CSV file in a subdirectory of the CKAN Organization name with the action name and a randomized string suffix.

+-e | --error_output : The name of an output filename to write error information to (CSV format).
+Will default to a
+        subdirectory of the CKAN Organization name with the action name and a randomized string suffix  Only used in the 'resource_cc_check' Action currently.

 -q | --query_params : Query parameter value(s) to pass to the query action.
 Multiple query parameters needed for actions
         that expect multiple parameters can be passed as a comma separated string (eg. \'-q=name:AOOS,format:OPeNDAP or